Estelope/Dr-Sillystringz-s-Factory.Solution/README.md

   }
 }
 ```
+5. Within the production directory "Factory", run `dotnet ef database update` in the terminal.

-5. Within the production directory "Factory", run `dotnet watch run` in the command line to start the project in development mode with a watcher.
+6. Within the production directory "Factory", run `dotnet watch run` in the command line to start the project in development mode with a watcher.
-4. Open the browser to _https://localhost:5001_.
+7. Open the browser to _https://localhost:5001_.
 If you cannot access localhost:5001 it is likely because you have not configured a .NET developer security certificate for HTTPS.

 ## Known Bugs